dheero/OBF.github.io/wiki/Google_Summer_of_Code.md

         missing a lot of the pieces - we are there to help you fill those in as best as we can.

-6. Your possibly conflicting obligations or plans for the summer during the coding period.
+5. Any obligations or plans for the summer during the coding period that may possibly conflict.
-    -   Although there are no hard and fast rules about how much you can do in parallel to your Summer of Code project, we do expect the project to be your primary focus of attention over the summer.
+    -   We expect the your GSoC projec to be your primary focus over the summer.
+It should not be regarded as a part-time occupation.
-        If you look at your Summer of Code project as a part-time occupation, please don't apply to us.
-    -   That notwithstanding, if you have the time-management skills to manage other work obligations concurrent with your Summer of Code project, feel encouraged to make your case and support it with evidence.
+    -   If you feel that you can manage other work obligations concurrently with your Summer of Code project, make your case and support it with evidence.
-    -   Most important of all, be upfront.
-If it turns out later that you weren't clear about other obligations, at best (i.e., if your accomplishment record at that point is spotless) it destroys our trust.
-Also, if you are accepted, don't take on additional obligations before discussing those with your mentor.
+    -   Be honest and open.
+If it turns out later that you weren't clear about other obligations, at best (i.e., if your accomplishment record at that point is spotless) our trust in you will be severely degraded.
+Also, if you are accepted, discuss with your GSoC mentor before taking on additional obligations.
-    -   One of the most common reasons for students to struggle or fail is being overstretched.
-Don't set yourself up for that - at best it would greatly diminish the amount of fun you'll have with your Summer of Code project.
+    -   One of the most common reasons for students to struggle or fail is being overcommitted.
+Do not set yourself up for failure!
+GSoC summers should be fun and rewarding!

 ### Other information